Lewandowski Says my Bayern Story Has Come To An End - UrduPoint

 Bayern CEO Oliver Khan and director of sports Hasan Salihamidzic have both publically stated the club will not let Lewandowski leave before 2023.

+"Robert was voted world footballer (FIFA best male player) here twice in a row - I think he should know what he has at FC Bayern.

-Earlier this month, Lewandowski's agent Pini Zahavi warned Bayern against insisting on the contract.
+" Earlier this month, Lewandowski's agent Pini Zahavi warned Bayern against insisting on him fulfilling his contract.

 "Of course they can keep Robert for another year, to be fair he has a contract until 2023, but I wouldn't recommend that to them," Zahavi told German daily Bild.